Title Thumbnail & Hero Image: Two seers (one Greek and one Bharat) debated philosophical matters, developed on April 29, 2026.

 1.

 The Upaniṣads are generally accounted to be 108 in number, of which about ten are the chief, on which Śaṁkara has commented.
 These are the oldest and the most authoritative.
 We cannot assign any exact date to them.
-The earliest of them are certainly pre-Buddhistic, a few of them are after Buddha.
-It is likely that they were composed between the completion of the Vedic hymns and the rise of Buddhism (that is the sixth century B.C.)
+The earliest of them are certainly pre-Buddhistic, and a few of them are after Buddha.
+It is likely that they were composed between the completion of the Vedic hymns and the rise of Buddhism (that is, the sixth century B.C.)

 ---------------